himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

 *Image of a 404 page error?*

-For this test set, we will be scanning all of our post's markdown files, and grabbing all of the markdown link defined in them.
-With then links known, we will then proceed to make a request to each one to check its availablity.
+For this test set, we will be scanning the content files of all of the posts, and grabbing every markdown link defined in them.
+With the links known, we will then make a request to each one to check the its availability.
 If we can connect, the test passes.
-If not (we get a 404 or something), it fails.
+If not (ex: we get a 404 or something), it fails.

-## Adding to the Test Framework

-### Utility Functions
+### Adding Utility Functions

-Before we are able to write the test function, we first need to expand out utility functions.
+Before we are able to write the test function, we first need to add to the utility functions.
 These will allow us to get the post's file paths, grab their content, and extract all the markdown links from that content.